pybites/pybites.github.io-source/content/guest-ast-intro.md

 We create a `ConstantTransformer()` object, and we visit it obtaining `new_tree`, which is a transformed version of the original tree.

-To verify the transformations, we can print and run the code related to each tree.
+To verify the transformations, we can print the AST, and "run it" by transforming into executable code.
 To do so, we use the helper function `exec_tree()`:
 - We start printing the content of the tree using `ast.dump()` as seen in previous examples.
 - We then apply `ast.fix_missing_locations()` to the tree.
 Each node in the AST is indeed expected to have `lineno` filled, but rather than filling it when doing the transformations, the helper function `ast.fix_missing_locations()` allows to delay this fix until the compilation is required.
 - Finally, the builtin function `compile()` is used to transform the AST to a code object, which in turn is executed calling the builtin `exec()`.